By Steve Beauregard (Updated April 2021)

 I wanted to bet on horse racing online, and heard that it was legal.
 I just had to research and find out for myself.

 In addition to the legal proof provided above, I found that in fact, there are legitimate, law abiding online horse racing betting sites whose headquarters are in the United States.

 BetAmerica.com, for example, is based in Fargo, North Dakota, and is licensed by North Dakota Racing Commission.
 Another big, reputable online horse racing betting site, TwinSpires.com, is headquartered in Lexington, Kentucky, and is owned by Churchill Downs Incorporated, which is listed on the NASDAQ.

-Furthermore, unlike online casinos, poker rooms, or sportsbooks, banks and financial institutions are freely allowed to process deposits to online horse racing betting websites.
-The credit union I personally use, for example, won’t allow me to deposit money to PokerStars.com, however it did just recently allow me to make a deposit to BetAmerica.com.
+Furthermore, unlike shady offshore online casinos, poker rooms, or sportsbooks, banks and financial institutions are freely allowed to process deposits to online horse racing betting websites.
+The credit union I personally use, for example, won’t allow me to deposit money to PokerStars.com, (it’s not legal in my home state of Colorado) however it did just recently allow me to make a deposit to BetAmerica.com.

 The fact that online horse racing businesses are physically located on United States soil, and that that government-insured banks will process money to these business is not proof itself, that online horse racing betting is legal.
 But if it were illegal, you can be sure that companies wouldn’t set up shop in the USA, and that banks wouldn’t dare facilitate payments to offshore operators, especially in this post-UIEGA world.

 I’m a law and order type of guy (not the show, the life philosophy).
 I’m paranoid about breaking the law, which is why, before making my first deposit to an online horse racing betting site, I completed a lot of research to satisfy my own need to make sure I was fully complying with the law.